What makes your teammates lose sleep at night?

 Next, I draw a quadrant on the whiteboard and discuss four viewpoints, from Integral Theory:

-- I = Personal – This is about “Me” – my psychological, inner world; how I see things, what I experience, my mindset. my level of engagement
+- I = Personal – This is about “Me” – my psychological, inner world; how I see things, what I experience, my mindset, and my level of engagement

-- IT = Practices – Refers to the team structure, methods, metrics, processes, decision making patterns, organizational, leadership and team practices; competencies, products, technologies.
+- IT = Practices – Refers to the team structure, methods, metrics, processes, decision-making patterns, organizational, leadership and team practices; competencies, products, and technologies.

 - WE = Relational – a shared vision and interpersonal dynamics among peers; how we interact, what we value together, our shared vision, the team micro-culture communities, and centers of practice/excellence.

 - ITS = Environmental – Everything external to the team systems, including other value streams, handoffs, rules, corporate culture, and policies

 I explain that during this exercise the team is going to explore the ideas of trust, honesty, fear, and vulnerability in each of those four contexts.